What is Inflammatory Bowel Disease?

 Disadvantages are expense (often referral to a specialist is necessary) and the fact that the rest of the abdomen cannot be viewed.
 Growths that are seen via endoscopy cannot be removed at that time and a second procedure typically must be planned whereas, if surgical exploration is used to obtain the biopsy, any growths can also be excised at that time.

 Is it at all Reasonable to just Try Treatment and Skip the Expensive Biopsy?

 As mentioned, the stable comfortable patient has time to try different treatments.
-In the cat, where intestinal lymphoma is very common, there is a great deal of overlap in treatment between IBD and intestinal lymphoma.
-Both conditions are called "infiltrative bowel diseases" and it can be hard to distinguish them.
-Many people opt for a protocol to cover both conditions.
+In cats, where intestinal lymphoma is common, there is a great deal of overlap in treatment between IBD and intestinal lymphoma.
+Both conditions are called infiltrative bowel diseases and it can be hard to distinguish them.
+Many people choose a protocol to cover both conditions.

-Certainly, with inflammatory bowel disease the diagnostic tests tend to be much more costly than the treatment.
-The problem is making sure there is enough confidence in the diagnosis of inflammatory bowel disease that there will be no harm in skipping diagnostics.
-It is not unusual to take the work-up all the way through ultrasound and making a treatment decision based on the information obtained up to that point.
+Certainly, with IBD the diagnostic tests tend to be much more costly than the treatment.
+The problem is making sure there is enough confidence in the diagnosis of IBD that there will be no harm in skipping diagnostics.
+It is not unusual to take the work-up all the way through ultrasound and deciding on treatment based on the information gained up to that point.

 Photo by MarVistaVet

 If immunosuppressive drugs are used, it may be difficult to go back later and attempt a biopsy as the true diagnosis may become obscured by prior treatment.

 IBD continues to be a common cause of chronic intestinal distress in both humans and animals.
 Research for less invasive tests and for newer treatments is ongoing.

 This article dedicated to Junior DeLunior, my cat from 1984-2003, who had colitis due to inflammatory bowel disease and Helicobacter overgrowth.
 Assist-fed for three years.